rmrf/pacgen/README.md

 ![image](https://github.com/rmrf/pacgen/assets/42414/f83f0667-fcbd-4d5d-802f-394f871c172c)

 ## Why

 - I love to use proxy for accessing sites, it's always clean and easy to troubleshooting.
 - With fine-tuned domains inside [Pac](https://en.wikipedia.org/wiki/Proxy_auto-config) file, I can reach any site with best speed.
 - That's why I start this `pacgen` project, to mapping `[domains] => [proxy]` easily.
-- Those domains which not matching any rules will goest directly access.
+- Those domains which not matching any rules will  access directly.

 ## How to Run it